 - Booth Fee: A discounted $550 if by check, $565 if paying online by credit card.
-If a check is returned NSF, you will automatically forfeit your space in the show.
+NSF checks are considered non-payment in regard to deadlines.

 - Premium Fee for Open Sides: $50 – DO NOT BUY unless we offer you an available open sided space.
 Requests are considered in the order fully paid registrations are received.

-Both sides of Fourth Street from Magnolia Avenue to Hill Street (booth map – pdf link).
-Set-up is on asphalt street which is not perfectly level, and tent weights are needed.
+Both sides of Fourth Street from Magnolia Avenue to Hill Street.
+Set-up is on asphalt street which is not perfectly level, and tent weights are mandatory.
 Spaces allow for 10’x10’ tent.
 Extended height tents do not fit in many spaces and we do not guarantee anyone extra height.
-You may use the area behind your booth for storage, but must leave a minimum 4’ aisle for pedestrian traffic.
+You may use the area behind your booth for storage, but must leave a minimum 3’ aisle for staff and resident access.
 You may not use this space to display work for sale nor display work more than a few inches beyond the perimeter of your booth in front.
 You may be asked to remove chairs from outside the front of the booth.

-Booth setup is Thursday before the show starting at 11:00 a.m.- 8:00pm.
+Booth setup is Thursday before the show 11:00 a.m. – 8:00 p.m.
 Direct load-in on the street within a reasonable distance is available, but be prepared to dolly several booth spaces.
-Wide vehicles (generally defined as vehicles wider than 7’6” at their widest point) are not allowed in the show perimeter during prime check-in hours at the discretion of the check-in volunteers.
-If your vehicle is too wide, your options are to arrive early (9am at the latest to avoid street closures) to try and get a close spot in order to dolly in, or wait to enter the street after 7pm.
-Extremely wide vehicles (box trucks, RVs, campers etc.. will not fit at any time.
+Wide vehicles (generally defined as vehicles wider than 7’6″ at their widest point) are not allowed in the show perimeter during normal check-in hours.
+If your vehicle is too wide, your options are to arrive early (8am at the latest to avoid street closures) to try and get a close spot in order to dolly in, or wait to enter the street after 7pm.
+You may not, however, begin to unload or set up until you check in beginning at 11am.
+Extremely wide vehicles (box trucks, RVs, campers etc.) will not fit at any time.
 The maximum time a vehicle will be allowed to remain in the show perimeter is 2 hours and it may never be left unattended.
 As the traffic lanes are tight, be prepared to set up with your back tent legs on the curb to avoid obstructing moving vehicles.
-These may be moved forward after set-up ends.
-There is no general vehicular access from 8 am Friday morning until the show closes Sunday evening and the venue is cleared of pedestrians.
+These may be moved forward after setup ends.
+There is no general vehicular access after 7am each show day until the show closes Sunday evening and the venue is cleared of pedestrians.